- Rose, G.A., B.Sc. Guelph, M.Sc. Laurentian, Ph.D. McGill; Cross appointed with Department of Biology

 The Fisheries Conservation Group works independently with both the Provincial Department of Fisheries and Aquaculture and the Federal Department of Fisheries and Oceans in conducting research on the Newfoundland and Labrador fisheries.
 The Group also undertakes extensive international collaborations with marine research groups around the world, and has trained scientists now working in more than 10 countries.

 A focus of the Group is the use of high-technology in the study of marine ecosystems and the conservation of fisheries, with a focus on acoustics, telemetry, and GIS applications.
-More information can be garnered on the group at http://fishcons.mi.mun.ca.
+Further information may be obtained through the website at fishcons.mi.mun.ca/.